JDvorak/Matilda.js/README.md

 It looks like everything is good to go.
 Time to train.
 Train is a method which takes a number which represents the number of iterations.
 It is recommended that at least 50 iterations be made, but for this simple example 5 will do.

     mM.train(5);

 __WARNING:__ Setting the Model's Topic Count _after_ training will erase all training.

+But that's not all, the train method also takes a callback which is called after every iteration of the training.
+The callback receives an object containing the topics, vocabulary, and document data of the model.

+    mM.train(5, function(modelData){
+      console.log(modelData.vocab)
+      console.log(modelData.topics)
+      console.log(modelData.documents)
+    })

 #### Step 4.
 Wait